 Actions speak louder than words.

-But, thanks to their faith in God, Christians have access to a limitless supply of the grit and grace necessary to keep loving and respecting and forgiving their spouse, even when doing so in their own strength might seem impossible.
+But, thanks to our faith in God, Christians have access to a limitless supply of the grit and grace necessary for a marriage to thrive.
+God enables us to keep loving and respecting and forgiving our spouse, even when doing so in our own strength might seem impossible.

-While Feldhahn’s book spends a lot of time discussing statistics — the actual (rather than projected) divorce rates and what they mean — my favorite chapters were those that offered findings-based advice for improving one’s own marriage.
+The Good News about Marriage spends a lot of time discussing statistics — the actual (rather than projected) divorce rates and what they mean.
+But my favorite chapters were those that offered findings-based advice for improving one’s own marriage.

 She notes that it’s often the little things that make or break a marriage.
 Her research has shown that “most marriage problems can be fixed by small changes” in the way husbands and wives relate to one another.